After Tooth Extractions or Wisdom Teeth Removal

 After you’ve had a tooth removed, a blood clot normally forms over the area of the bone where the tooth was taken out.
 This blood clot protects the bone from irritation by saliva and bacteria in your mouth.
 In about 10% of patients, this blood clot dissolves prematurely.
 This usually occurs 3–4 days after surgery.
 A dry socket may develop and cause you to feel increased pain in your jaw, which sometimes extends to your ear.
 If you suspect a dry socket, continue using the pain medication to reduce the pain.
 If this does not help, please call us during regular office hours.
-You may need to come back to the office for a simple treatment to resolve this condition, or in most cases we will extend your pain medication.
+You may need to come back to the office for a simple treatment to resolve this condition, or in most cases, we will extend your pain medication.

 You can resume light activities as soon as you feel up to it.
 We do ask, though, that you limit strenuous activities for about 3 days.
-Do not perform activities which require coordination or concentration while taking narcotic pain medication; this includes driving.
+Do not perform activities that require coordination or concentration while taking narcotic pain medication; this includes driving.

 One of the doctors can be reached 24 hours a day, 7 days a week by calling either our office number during regular office hours or our answering service at 215-750-4745 when our office is closed.
 After you call, please keep your line free so that the doctor can return your call.
 If no one has responded after 30 minutes, please try again.
 If you feel this is an emergency please go to the nearest hospital emergency room or call 911.
 Please note if you need medication or medication refills you will need to call during regular office hours.
-Prescriptions will not be phoned in to your pharmacy after hours.
+Prescriptions will not be phoned into your pharmacy after hours.